 Finally, an essential piece of equipment for cooking quinoa is a fine-meshed sieve.
 You need this piece of gear for both rinsing the quinoa before you cook it, and for draining the quinoa after you cook it.

-4 to 5 scallions or spring onions, rinsed, trimmed and finely sliced, white and most of the greens
+- 4 to 5 scallions or spring onions, rinsed, trimmed and finely sliced, white and most of the greens

 * Toast walnuts at 350ºF for 8 to 10 minutes — watch closely to prevent burning.
 Place the toasted walnuts in a tea towel and rub together to remove papery skin.
 Transfer walnuts to a sieve and shake again to remove any additional skin.
 I know this is fussy, but it makes a difference.
 I have more detailed instructions here.

 - Bring a large pot of water to a boil.
 Meanwhile, place quinoa in a fine-meshed sieve and rinse under cold water.
 When the water comes to a boil, add the quinoa and simmer for 9 minutes.
 Drain in a fine-meshed sieve and run under cold water until cool.
 Set aside to dry.

 - Meanwhile, cook the edamame.
 This is what I did this time, but feel free to use your own method: Bring a tea kettle of water to a boil.
 Place edamame in a bowl.
 Cover with boiling water.
 Let stand for 2 to 3 minutes.
 Drain.
 Rinse under cold water until cool.
 Set aside.

 - Meanwhile, slice up your radishes: If you have a mandoline, carefully slice each radish into thin disks.
 Note: if you keep the stem intact, you have a little handle to grab onto while you run the radishes down the mandoline’s plane — find a more detailed visual explanation here.
 Alternatively, thinly slice the radishes with a knife.
 Stack the circles on top of each other and slice straight down to get mini matchsticks.